cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/index.rst

   Access of these entities is tracked, and you can view the :ref:`lineage <metadata-lineage>` of datasets and streams.
   With a lineage diagram, you can then drill down into the metadata of its nodes.

-- :doc:`Audit Logging <audit-logging>` provides a chronological ledger containing evidence of operations or changes on CDAP entities.
+- :ref:`Audit Logging <audit-logging>` provides a chronological ledger containing evidence of operations or changes on CDAP entities.
 This information can be used to capture a trail of the activities that determined the state of an entity at a given point in time.